-Places to Eat & Drink in Pringle Bay:
+Places to eat and drink in Pringle Bay

 For such a small village, there is a surprisingly large number of places to eat in Pringle Bay.
 The locals are quite proud of their various restaurants and will happily tell you that the village is the unofficial ‘cuisine capital’ of the Overberg region.